Four Hydro One employees killed in helicopter crash in eastern Ontario

 In a statement, Hydro One expressed its condolences to the victims' families.

 "We are deeply saddened to confirm that an incident involving one of our helicopter aircraft occurred in the Tweed area and has resulted in four fatalities," Hydro One said in a statement.
-"Names will not be released as next of kin are being notified."

 The utility also said it would do what it could to help employees and their families affected by the tragedy.